 Connection, communication and contribution are our priorities.
 We work proactively alongside the children, whānau and support networks inside our community.
 We do this by recognising and responding to the needs of each child’s whānau (Family Health), Tinana (Physical Health), Hinengaro (Meltal Health) and Wairua (Spiritual Health), only then can we create a path to success and achievement.

 We are committed to consistently evolving our practice and create opportunities to share our knowledge with others.

-Our ‘Overs’ area also provides space for our curious Toddlers within an intimate small group size.
+Our toddler area offers a warm, caring, fun environment for your toddlers to spread their wings and explore.
+Your toddler will just love the space and resources we provide for learning and developing while having fun with their peers.
 We support childhood learning with a curriculum that is developmentally appropriate and supportive of all children during this age of discovery and wonder.

 We introduce sustainable habits and practices to our children by encouraging them to reduce, reuse and recycle.
 We also keep worm farms and grow our own veges in our very own Centre garden.